Mavennet/tech-challenge/web/FrontEndChallenge.md

 ## Goal:

-#### Develop a Frontend or backend app that allows a user to see their albums and its' associated photographs
+#### Develop a Frontend app that allows a user to see their albums and its' associated photographs

 - [ ] Fork this repo.
 Keep it public until we have been able to review it.
 - [ ] Web : JS/React/Node.js/any language comfortable